 Mission: Raise awareness about wildlife and habitats and salute the many places to enjoy nature and protect species.

-Stacey Gerhart is a veterinarian, wellness advocate, world traveler, and a voice for wildlife, ecosystems, and sustainability through children’s books.
+Stacey Gerhart is a veterinarian, wellness advocate, world traveler, and nature lover.
 She shares posts of beautiful places for meandering, exploration, and preservation.
 Some of her favorite stories are about animals and their habitats.

 Stacey believes that rich human-animal bonds evolve from spending time with animals.
 Many people enjoy spending time with their pets at home, on nature walks, and on boats.
 For some people, it is fulfilling to view wildlife in its natural habitat on land.
 Other people like to go diving to explore nature’s bounties under the sea.
 Many people enjoy spending time at the zoo.
 Stacey’s posts include photographs of many different habitats and ecosystems around the world.